 Configuration Settings Executable Control

-The Configuration Settings Executable Control node contains four tabs; Trusted Owners, Options, Validation and Application Termination.
+The Configuration Settings Executable Control node contains five tabs; Trusted Owners, Options, Validation , Application Termination and Access Limits.

 In this section:

 Navigate to Configuration Settings > Executable Control > Trusted Owners tab.

 •Enable Trusted Ownership checking - Select to enable Trusted Ownership checking.
 Selected by default.

 •Change a file's ownership when it is overwritten or renamed - Select to change the ownership of any trusted allowed file which is overwritten by an untrusted user, who is not in the Trusted Owners list.

 When a denied file is renamed by an untrusted user, in an attempt to bypass a denied item rule, the ownership is changed to the untrusted user.
 Once the ownership has changed, Trusted Ownership checking then prevents the file from being executed.

 Caution: Do not remove all Trusted Owners.
 This would result in no application on the system being trusted and standard users unable to run anything.

 When the option Change a file's ownership when it is overwritten or renamed is selected, Application Control selectively changes the NTFS file ownership of executable files when they are overwritten or renamed.